alecthomas/kingpin/README.md

 struct reflection.
 If desired, this can (almost) completely replace the fluent-style interface.

+The name of the flag will default to the CamelCase name transformed to camel- case.
+This can be overridden with the "long" tag.

+All basic Go types are supported including floats, ints, strings, time.Duration, and slices of same.

+For compatibility, also supports the tags used by https://github.com/jessevdk/go-flags

 ```go
 type MyFlags struct {
   Arg string `arg:"true" help:"An argument"`